kvzhkv/todo-app/README.md

 Authentication required.
 Destroys session and log out user.

 #### `POST /api/v1/todos`
 Authentication required.
-Creates new todo.
+Creates a new todo.
 Required fields are:
   * `task` - not empty string
   * `deadline` - date as `YYYY-MM-DD` or YYYY-MM-DDThh:mm:ss.sssZ